Centro, Montevideo: Landmarks

 The main sights of the neighborhood are on 18 de Julio Avenue.
 There are two important city squares: Plaza Fabini, commonly known as Plaza del Entrevero, and Plaza de Cagancha.

 Centro is the area of the city with the greatest diversity of architectural styles, mainly European, due to the influence that the country received due to immigration.
 On one hand, art deco is present in different buildings, such as the Salvo, Rinaldi and Díaz palaces.
 On the other hand, eclecticism is evident in the Palacio Piria, seat of the Supreme Court, the Buxareo House, seat of the French embassy in Uruguay, the Jockey Club headquarters building, and the Ateneo de Montevideo, among others.

-This district houses different government buildings, such as the Executive Tower, workplace of the President, the Palacio Santos, seat of the Ministry of Foreign Relations, the Montevideo City Hall, the Supreme Court and the headquarters of ANCAP, the state-owned oil company.
+This district houses different government buildings, such as the Executive Tower, workplace of the President, the Santos Palace, seat of the Ministry of Foreign Relations, the Montevideo City Hall, the Supreme Court and the headquarters of ANCAP, the state-owned oil company.